This post may contain affiliate links.

 How do you start an adventure?
 I started mine with my first ever blog post on my free wordpress.com site.
 I took it down when I started a self-hosted blog with my own domain name.
 (Read how to do that here, I know a lot more about the business of blogging these days, but the basics remain unchanged.)
 That post has been sat unpublished, ever since.
 That old post is now published below.

-Not only that, I started a travel blog that now brings in a bit of money and has over 50,000 page views per month.
+Not only that, I started a travel blog that now brings in money and has over 300,000 page views per month.
 Thank you for that!

-Since James and I met just over 11 years ago, on the Nile ( doesn’t everyone?), we’ve had many adventures, many moves, many job changes, many upheavals.
+Since Chef and I met just over 11 years ago, on the Nile (doesn’t everyone?), we’ve had many adventures, many moves, many job changes, many upheavals.
 All these changes have moved us closer to a goal.

 It’s nice, we live pretty well, James has a great job with lots of advantages.
 The children are happy and have a nice life but it’s all just a bit dull, a bit ordinary.
 We’re not very good at normal or ordinary.
 So we’re off again.

 We have made the slightly insane decision to jack it all in and travel again, I mean really travel, backpack, hiking boots and a map travel.
 Not around Australia in a camper van, that’s too normal, we’re off to Asia for a year or three.
 With the kids.
 It will cost us a bit, but travel is cheaper than living at home so we won’t have to save up a huge amount.

 I should mention at this point that we homeschool, see what I mean about not doing normal well?

 So if you’re interested in how a middle-aged perimenopausal woman, her younger husband and 2 kids fare on the road, keep reading.